-To get everyone in the right frame of mind, the nineties berlin exhibition features a 270° multimedia presentation, that you can enjoy from a lounge landscape in the shape of Berlin, with a tunnel running through it, portraying events at the Berlin Wall.
-The projection is pretty well made, mixing still photos and video with all kinds of funky visual, while it scrolls around you.
+To get everyone in the right frame of mind, the Nineties Berlin exhibition features a 270° multimedia presentation, that you can enjoy from a lounge landscape in the shape of Berlin, with a tunnel running through it, portraying events at the Berlin Wall.
+The projection is pretty well made, mixing still photos and video with all kinds of funky visuals, while it scrolls around you.
 The effect can be a bit confusing creating the illusion that actually the whole room turns around you.
 It’s bit like digital sightseeing – and it pays to watch the thing until the end.

 A small part of the wall has been brought into the exhibition with an oppressive installation of 14o Avtomát Kaláshnikova, colloquially known as an AK and the assault gun of choice for all Warszaw Pact armies and revolutionaries world wide.